 Some experts say that the advance in technology means that the type of work we do is changing.
 There will be fewer low-skilled jobs but the opportunity to do higher-skilled work that robots cannot do will provide increased opportunities for some.

-Overall male and female unemployment rate
+Overall unemployment rate

 Total population, aged 20-74 ABS statistics released 2015